Judiciary of India: Career progression

 The same methodology is applied at the level of District Judge.
 After completing the required service in the senior division the High Court, with the consent of the Governor of the respective state, they are eligible for promotion to the cadre of entry level District Judge or Additional District and Session Judge (ADJ).
 When District Judges are vested with administrative power, they are known as Principal District and Session Judges.

 The officers of Junior and Senior division are subordinate to the District and Session Judges and also to CJMs.
 ADJs are under the general control of their respective high courts.
 Specific judicial officers are vested with certain special powers as Special Judges or Magistrates to deal with specific matters regarding their areas of practice (e.g. railway, MP-MLA-Ministers, Terrorism, or other specific departments), as needed.

-One-third of High Court judges are filled from the Subordinate Judiciary.
+One-third of High Court judges are filled from the District Judiciary.
 High Court and Supreme Court judges are Constitutional posts, and have strict processes for appointment that take more time.
-Several Supreme Court judges were promoted from the Subordinate Judiciary.
+Several Supreme Court judges were promoted from the District Judiciary.
 Most judicial officers appointed directly from the bar as a District Judge or in areas of higher judicial service (HJS) have a chance of promotion to the High Court, and potentially to the Supreme Court.

 Various departments and ministries were created by state and union government to broaden the experience of judicial officers.
 State government-created positions range from undersecretary to principal secretary.
 Union ministries include Deputy Secretary posts, which typically answer to officers in the High Courts and the Supreme Court.
 Temporary deputy posts for officers of certain judicial rankings provide similar perks and career allowances to comparable civil servants.
 The most common departments involving deputations of judicial officers at civil secretarial posts are- Law and Justice Ministry, Legal Affairs Department, and Legislative Department.

 Judicial academies

-The institute provides training to Subordinate Judiciary officers on topics that State Judicial Academies do not cover.
+The institute provides training to District Judiciary officers on topics that State Judicial Academies do not cover.
 It also offers training to High Court judges of states and judges and judicial officers of other nations.
 Indian judicial academies: